CarletonU-COMP2406-W2013/TheImmigrants/FinalDocumentation/Readme.md

 one for users to search and stream videos, one for users to view and stream the top played videos and a final page to stream continuously the top played videos.

+Our main dependencies are Node.js, Express, MongoDB, Twitter Bootstrap, JQuery and the Jade Template Engine.